 The middle paragraphs support your thesis statement and build up the argument of your essay.
 Once you have developed your argument through the middle paragraphs, you are better able to write an opening paragraph (the introduction) that introduces your argument to the reader.

 A middle or body paragraph’s structure is similar to the overall essay structure, with the middle sentences forming the body of the paragraph.
 The section below will introduce you to the PEEL paragraph writing method, which is commonly taught at schools and universities.
 Expand the sections below to find out how to follow this method to structure a body paragraph.

-Provides explanation or clarification of the topic sentence or main point of the paragraph, and how it is relevant to your argument.
+A sentence or two that explains or clarifies the topic sentence or main point of the paragraph, and how it is relevant to your argument.

-Closes the paragraph’s unit of thought, reinforces the main point, and may indicate or lead into the topic of the next paragraph.
+The final sentence closes the paragraph’s unit of thought, reinforces the main point, and may indicate or lead into the topic of the next paragraph.

 Throughout your essay assignment you will be integrating the work of others, and citing your sources appropriately.
 For more information on how to do this effectively, check our our Citing in your writing or Writing with integrity programs.